iSYSTEMLabs/qemu/isystem/doc/usersManual.md

 --------

-[QEMU](https://www.qemu.org/) is a generic and open source machine emulator and virtualizer. iSYSTEM tools can connect to QEMU device via GDB interface.
+[QEMU](https://www.qemu.org/) is a generic and open source machine emulator and virtualizer. iSYSTEM tools can connect to QEMU instance via GDB interface.
 This way winIDEA can be used to debug software, and testIDEA to execute unit tests.
 While QEMU is not full replacement for real hardware, it can be used for development and testing of code, which is not hardware dependent (functions